 From producing records in Africa to curating innovative concert series in Melbourne, Copenhagen, Berlin and Helsinki - where he holds the position of Artistic Director of the Musica nova Helsinki festival - while commissioning genre-defying contemporary projects with his musicians’ collective s t a r g a z e, André de Ridder embodies a unique position amongst today’s conductors.
-He is sought after for his ability to communicate musical statements both on and off the podium.
-He has formed close artistic relationships with a diverse range of artists such as Kaija Saariaho, Uri Caine, Bryce Dessner, Michel van der Aa, Damon Albarn and bands such as Mouse on Mars, and performs regularly at international festivals, including BBC Proms, Iceland Airwaves Festival and Sydney Festival.
+He has formed close artistic relationships with a diverse range of artists such as Kaija Saariaho, Uri Caine, Bryce Dessner, Michel van der Aa, Damon Albarn, and performs regularly at international festivals, including BBC Proms, Iceland Airwaves and Sydney Festival.

 He performs with orchestras such as BBC Symphony, Orchestre de Paris, Sydney Symphony, Tokyo Metropolitan Symphony and New York Philharmonic.
 The 2015/16 season concluded with de Ridder’s debut with the Concertgebouw Orkest Amsterdam, in a performance with the band Son Lux at Holland Festival.
 Debuts in the current season will include Ensemble Intercontemporain, Finnish Radio Symphony, Los Angeles Philharmonic and Toronto Symphony.